chadsansing/cineris-campaign/sessions/session-4-spoilers.md

 #### Ambush on the road to Visus

-This adventure introduces Magmatic risk at 10% after Embry's shard makes out the adventurers.
+This adventure introduces Magmatic risk at 10% after Embrey's shard makes out the adventurers.
 It goes up 1% per instance of bad opsec near red crystal shards and 2% per Magmatic cloak killed.

 - Below 25%, 3 cloaks attack the PCs.
 - From 26%-50%, 5 cloaks attack.